Charleston Lowcountry Rose Society Meetings

 - Any photographs may be enhanced by the use of any graphic program, such as Photoshop, Elements or Photo Impact.

-- Any individual who enters this contest give express permission to CLRS to use their photos for educational display at the libraries and at the Charleston Farmer’s Market in May.
+- Any individual who enters this contest give express permission to CLRS to use their photos for educational display at Johns Island Public Library in May.
 Photos will be returned to contestants in June.

 - Class 1-7 will be judged 50 percent on exhibition quality and 50 percent on photographic excellence.
 Class 8 & 9 will be judged on photographic excellence only.